fiberinc/handshake/README.md

       scopes: ["https://www.googleapis.com/auth/gmail.readonly"],
     }),
   ],
-  // Tell Handshake which URLs it can redirect users back to.
+  // Tell Handshake which hosts it can redirect users back to.
 This is a
   // security measure to prevent malicious redirects.
-  allowedRedirectHosts: [process.env.REDIRECT_URL],
+  allowedRedirectHosts: [process.env.ALLOWED_REDIRECT_HOST],
   // Set a unique secret to sign session cookies.
   secret: process.env.SESSION_SECRET!,
 };